thorhalbert/DEC-VR/README.md

 However, the 'My Drawings' directory contains PDP-11 console images that I created in inkscape and the 'Misc' libary has a few pictures of me surrounded by old machines.

 I also have a vast pin-board on pinterest that I'll try to back up and put in here.
+For now, you can look [here](https://www.pinterest.com/thorhalbert/vintage-computers/).